We strengthened our foundation and made significant progress toward driving future breakthroughs for patients around the world.

 Chairman & Chief Executive Officer

 - References to operational variances in this Annual Review pertain to period-over-period changes that exclude the impact of foreign exchange rates.
-Although foreign exchange rate changes are part of Pfizer’s business, they are not within Pfizer’s control and because they can mask positive or negative trends in the business, Pfizer believes presenting operational variances excluding these foreign exchange changes provides useful information to evaluate Pfizer’s results.
+Although foreign exchange rate changes are part of Pfizer’s business, they are not within Pfizer’s control and, because they can mask positive or negative trends in the business, Pfizer believes presenting operational variances excluding these foreign exchange changes provides useful information to evaluate Pfizer’s results.
+For additional information on the company’s operational revenue performance, see the Our 2025 Performance – Total Revenues and the Analysis of the Consolidated Statements of Operations sections in Management’s Discussion and Analysis of Financial Condition and Results of Operation in our 2025 Annual Report on Form 10-K.

 - ELIQUIS reflects alliance revenues and product revenues.

-- PREVNAR Family includes Prevnar 20/Apexxnar (pediatric and adult) and Prevnar 13/Prevenar 13 (pediatric and adult).
+- PREVNAR Family includes Prevnar 20/Prevenar 20 (pediatric and adult) and Prevnar 13/Prevenar 13 (pediatric and adult).

 - VYNDAQEL Family includes global revenues from VYNDAQEL, as well as revenues for VYNDAMAX in the U.S. and VYNMAC in Japan.